infraspecdev/infraspec.dev/content/blog/building-a-discord-gpt-bot.md

 #### Add bot to your discord server

-Firstly, we will need to define the scope of the application and provide it with necessary permissions.
-Navigate to Settings -> OAuth2

 - Under Scopes, choose `Bot`
   ![oauth2-app-scope](/images/blog/building-a-discord-gpt-bot/oauth2-app-scope.png)
 - In the ensuing checklist that opens up, select the necessary bot permissions
   ![oauth2-bot-permissions](/images/blog/building-a-discord-gpt-bot/oauth2-bot-permission.png)
 - Open the generated URL in your browser and add the bot to your discord server
   ![add-to-server.png](/images/blog/building-a-discord-gpt-bot/add-to-server.png)

 #### Coding a Python script to respond

 - Install python dependency discord.py with `conda install discord.py`
 - Create `main.py` with the following code - this responds only to messages beginning with `$hello` only

 ```python